uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 - These statements indicate to viewers and researchers what permissions are required to use the material in publication, and how to attribute the item once used.
 - Suggested value for material **in copyright**: `In copyright, educational use permitted.
 Educational use includes non-commercial reproduction of text and images in materials for teaching and research purposes.
 For other contexts beyond fair use, including digital reproduction, please contact the University of Idaho Library Special Collections and Archives Department at libspec@uidaho.edu.
 The University of Idaho Library is not liable for any violations of the law by users.`
 - Suggested value for **no copyright**: `Material has likely passed into public domain.
 Digital reproductions are made available by University of Idaho Library for educational purposes, and future use should acknowledge this repository.
 For more information, please contact University of Idaho Library Special Collections and Archives Department at libspec@uidaho.edu.
 The University of Idaho Library is not liable for any violations of the law by users.`
+- If the item is NOT held by Spec, please modify the rights to refer to the source organization.
 - Not sure about the rights for your item?
 Refer to the [Cornell Library copyright guide](https://guides.library.cornell.edu/copyright/publicdomain) to determine if the item is old enough that its copyright has expired.

 ### rightsstatement